Airbnb: Legality of service fees in the Netherlands

+Weak policy against hate groups

+In May 2024, a former Airbnb contractor alleged in a whistleblower complaint filed with the US Securities and Exchange Commission and Federal Trade Commission that the company had weakened its policies against extremists and members of hate groups and dissolved its team that handled removing them from the platform.
+Airbnb denied the allegations.
+Examples include the reversal of the decision to remove the parents of Canadian far-right activist Lauren Southern from its platform after complaints by conservative media outlets.

-Inclusion of listings in Israeli settlements
+Proposed removal of listings in Israeli settlements

 In November 2018, Airbnb announced that it would remove the approximately 200 "listings in Israeli settlements in the occupied West Bank that are at the core of the dispute between Israelis and Palestinians".
 However, after affected property owners filed lawsuits against Airbnb in both Israel and the United States alleging discrimination based on place of residence, in April 2019, the company reversed its plans to remove listings in the West Bank and instead promised to donate any profits from these listings to non-profit organizations dedicated to humanitarian aid.

 On February 12, 2020, Airbnb was included on a list of companies operating in West Bank settlements involved in activities that "raised particular human rights concerns" published by the United Nations Human Rights Council.
 The company was categorized under "the provision of services and utilities supporting the maintenance and existence of settlements".

-Criticism by the hotel industry

-Airbnb has been criticized by the hotel industry due to its competitive effects and its different regulations.
-This has led to a decline in hotel revenue in some markets and an increase in lobbying by the hotel industry.

-Lack of loyalty program

-Airbnb is one of the few major travel companies without a loyalty program, which has led to criticism by many customers.
-This is in part attributed to its lack of business customers, as reported by The Wall Street Journal.

-Objectivity of guest reviews

-Airbnb features a review system in which guests and hosts can rate and review each other after a stay.
-Hosts and guests are unable to see reviews until both have submitted a review or until the time period to review has closed, a system that aims to improve accuracy and objectivity by removing fears that users will receive a negative review in retaliation if they write one.
-However, the truthfulness and impartiality of reviews may be adversely affected by concerns of future stays because prospective hosts may refuse to host a user who generally leaves negative reviews.
-The company's policy requires users to forego anonymity, which may also detract from users' willingness to leave negative reviews.
-These factors may damage the objectivity of the review system.